mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 I saw Carli coming downstairs.
 I flipped the paper over and hid it with my folder.
 "Hey, Michael, what are you studying?" she asked.

-"Just some stats," I said as I switched my tab to my stats homework.
+"Just some stats," I said as I quickly switched my tab to my stats homework.
 "What are you doing for the weekend?"

 "Erika invited me to watch conference with her.
 You should come along if you're available tomorrow."